Serendipity (film): Plot

-At the Waldorf Astoria, Eve and Sara encounter Halley headed to the wedding rehearsal.
+At the Waldorf Astoria, Sara and Eve encounter Halley headed to the wedding rehearsal.
 Halley invites Eve to join her since they were friends in college, but Sara declines.
 Outside their room, she finds an apologetic Lars.

-At the rehearsal, Jonathan’s distracted demeanor frustrates Halley who pleads with him to focus on the wedding.
-Halley then gives him Sara's copy of Love in the Time of Cholera, containing her phone number as a wedding gift.
-Jonathan and Dean get her address and fly to San Francisco.
+At the rehearsal, Jonathan's distracted demeanor frustrates Halley, who pleads with him to focus on the wedding.
+Halley then gives him Sara's old copy of Love in the Time of Cholera as a wedding gift.
+Jonathan and Dean use Sara's phone number to obtain her address and fly to San Francisco.
 Once there, they see Sara's sister and her boyfriend having sex and assume it is Sara in a happy relationship.
-Dean helps Jonathan realize that he shouldn’t marry Halley while Sara decides to end her engagement to Lars.
+Dean helps Jonathan realize that he should not marry Halley while Sara decides to end her engagement to Lars.

-The next day, Sara finds the 5 dollar bill with Jonathan's number on it, having gotten hers and Eve's wallets mixed up.
-After getting his address and being told by the building superintendent of his wedding at the Waldorf, Sara hurries there and is relieved to find the ceremony has been cancelled.
+The next day, Sara finds the five-dollar bill with Jonathan's number on it, having gotten hers and Eve's wallets mixed up.
+After obtaining his address and being told by the building superintendent of his wedding at the Waldorf, Sara hurries there and is relieved to find the ceremony has been canceled.